Rohannorden2121/FungiMap/docs/DATA_SETUP.md

 ```

 ### 3. Directory Structure
-After setup, your data directory should look like this:
+After setup, data directory should look like this:
 ```
 data/
 ├── kraken2-db/